RoblokazPlays/jndfgfggfd/How-SketchCollab-works.md

 <details>
  <summary>View question...</summary>

- Project IDs can change over time, making making you change the reference to the project manually.
+ Project IDs can change over time, making you change the reference to the project manually.
 But, SketchCollab's approach is different.
 With our approach, it doesn't matter if the ID gets changed or if the project is removed.
 SketchCollab stores project keys and project information inside `mysc/list/{project_id}/project`.
 If the project ID is modified, these keys stay the same.
 When you upload a SketchCollab project, these keys will still be there unless you remove them.

 Here is the [code snippet](https://github.com/Iyxan23/sk-collab/blob/main/app/src/main/java/com/iyxan23/sketch/collab/online/UploadActivity.java#L134-L147) applying those custom keys.
 </details>